Microphone blocker: Microphone blocking plug

 A microphone blocking plug is a phone connector with a microphone channel that cannot be used due to the plugged end.
 Some products are shipped with a female connectors (with a keychain hole, or a small strap attached directly to smartphone cases) to prevent loss when the male connector is detached.
 A mobile phone charm (especially with TRS connector instead of a rubber plug) can be used to conceal a dummy blocker.

 A microphone blocking plug can be used to debug software-defined radio that demands a connector to be plugged but they cannot be used to stream radio due to its low antenna efficiency.

-Life hack

 Common products that can be used as microphone blockers: